-The MIT Emergency Management Office oversees Institute-wide coordination of resources and technology to assist in timely response to and recovery from campus incidents.
-One area of EM’s responsibility includes maintaining the MIT Emergency website, a portal for information on current status of emergencies at or impacting the Institute, connection to MIT Alert the Institute’s emergency notification system, and information on personal emergency preparedness.
+The Office of Emergency Management & Business Continuity (OEMBC) oversees Institute-wide coordination of resources and technology to assist in timely response to and recovery from campus incidents.
+One area of OEMBC’s responsibility includes maintaining the MIT Emergency website, a portal for information on current status of emergencies at or impacting the Institute, connection to MIT Alert, the Institute’s emergency notification system, and information on personal emergency preparedness.

-The Safety Program within the EHS Office supports EM’s work with campus emergency preparedness, and works with Departments, Labs and Centers on general and fire safety issues, including emergency preparedness plans.
+The Safety Program within the EHS Office supports OEMBC’s planning and preparedness mission and works with Departments, Labs and Centers on general and fire safety issues, including emergency preparedness plans.

 Emergency Preparedness Plans & Emergency Preparedness Coordinator